Thabiso-007/Thabiso-007/README.md

 ## About Me

 - 🎓 I have a boot camp certificate in Software Engineering from Hyperion Development.
 A Systems Development certificate from Prophesy Training College
-- 💼 Currently working as a Full stack developer intern at Shaper.
+- 💼 Currently working as a Full stack developer intern at Shaper and Absa.
 - 🌱 I'm constantly learning and exploring new technologies and tools.

 ## Skills